Get involved across campus

 In many classes and extracurriculars, you’ll have the chance to perform case studies or craft marketing plans for real clients.
 Each year, students also participate in a service-learning experience preparing tax returns for individuals and families in need.

-Twice a year, Department of Business students, faculty, staff, and alumni gather to explore the intersection of our faith, lives, and careers over breakfast, discussion, and a guest.
+Twice a year, all Department of Business students, faculty, staff, and alumni are welcome to gather to explore the intersection of our faith, lives, and careers over breakfast, discussion, and a guest speaker.

 Experienced professionals from a variety of business-related industries meet regularly with faculty to provide insight that helps shape classes, internships/placement opportunities, and more.